leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Hi, I’m Leandro Facchinetti and this is *A System for Working on Creative Projects*.

 Anyone can start a creative project; the hard part is completing it.
-You may be writing, recording music, drawing, developing software... whatever your project may be, you’ll face similar challenges when it comes to reaching that finish line.
+You may be writing, recording music, drawing, developing software… whatever your project may be, you’ll face similar challenges when it comes to reaching that finish line.

 In this video I propose a *system* to help you get there.
 A system which helps you build confidence and feel successful.
 A system which reduces friction, so you work on your project a little bit every day.
 And a system which helps you decide when you’re done with the project.